Giordano Bruno Foundation: Activities

 Starting with the 2005 series of events “Heathen fun rather than Hell’s torture” (“Heidenspaß statt Höllenqual”) on the occasion of the Catholic World Youth Day in Cologne, the gbs has been addressing a wide range of topics around humanism, enlightenment and the principles of a scientific world view in many highly publicized campaigns and events.
 A chronology and the documentary "In Humanity We Trust – The story of evolutionary humanism" provide information on the most important events in the history of the foundation.
-The gbs und its regional and university groups organize about 150 events per year throughout Germany.
+The gbs and its regional and university groups organize about 150 events per year throughout Germany.

 In 2007, the gbs supported the founding of the Central Council of Ex-Muslims (German: Zentralrat der Ex-Muslime), which inspired similar movements in other countries; in 2012, the campaign “Against Religious Discrimination at the Workplace” (German: Gegen religiöse Diskriminierung am Arbeitsplatz, GerDiA); in 2013, the project Evokids - Evolution in Primary School; in 2017, the founding of the Institute for Secular Law (German: Institut für Weltanschauungsrecht, ifw); and in 2017, the founding of the Atheist Refugee Relief (German: Säkulare Flüchtlingshilfe).